WebMedia Group

 After five years of working with WebMedia Group (WMG), I was tasked with redesigning their relocation guide websites to align with the company’s updated brand identity.
 The existing sites were outdated, lacked mobile responsiveness, and presented information in a cluttered, unintuitive format.
 This project was an opportunity to modernize the digital experience, improve user navigation, and create a seamless connection between the brand’s print and online presence.

-To stay ahead of web design trends, I took the initiative to expand my skills, learning Adobe XD and Figma for wireframing and prototyping.
+To stay ahead of web design trends, I took the initiative to expand my skills, learning Figma for wireframing and prototyping.
 This allowed me to create a more efficient workflow and enhance collaboration with developers.

 Challenge & Goals